Douglas MacArthur: South to the Naktong, North to the Yalu

 MacArthur was informed about the massacres of thousands of alleged communists and communist sympathizers by South Korean forces in the summer of 1950, but, following long-established State Department policy, he described it as an "internal matter."
-The Associated Press conducted extensive archival research and found documents classified "secret" and "filed away" by the Pentagon and State Department in Washington, that had indicated that MacArthur made no attempts to curb the summary mass killings.
+Archival research by the Associated Press found documents classified "secret" by the Pentagon and State Department in Washington, that indicated that MacArthur made no attempts to curb the summary mass killings.